maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

   telegram:
     api_token: 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw
 ```
+See [Channel settings](/design-guides/channel-setting) for information about other channels.
 ## Intents

 Intents are purposes or goals that are expressed in a user input, such as answering a question or making a reservation.
 By recognizing the intent expressed in a user's input, the bot can choose the correct dialog flow for responding to it.
 For example, you might want to define `intents.buy_something` intent to recognize when the user wants to make a purchase.